ValeSayfa/MasterThesis/readme.md

 **Coding capability error may encountered during the import process of *phpMyAdmin*, the possible reasons may be:**

 - The sql file is encoded witha different coding format.
-    - Solution: Open the sql file with Notepad, and save it as another coding format which is consistent with phpMyAdmin setting (Here "utf8mb4_general_ci" is used).
+    - Solution: Open the sql file with Notepad, and save it as another coding format which is consistent with *phpMyAdmin* setting (Here *"utf8mb4_general_ci"* is used).

 ***Import sql file to MySQL server***

 ![phpMyAdm](https://user-images.githubusercontent.com/29103893/89135613-01499480-d52f-11ea-9309-7bef5f9ad57f.png)

+**STEP4**

+> Put the project folder into *XAMPP* htdocs folder

+In order to make the code files runnable in local environment, the project folder should be places in *XAMPP* htdocs folder (Here "C:\xampp\htdocs"). *XAMPP* treat this folder as local host and its code file is accessable by web browser.
+Specificly, the *php* code as well as *HTML*, *Javascript* can be executed by web broswer and they act as a web application locally, enabling us to test and use the web based tool eaily and intuitively.

-## Running the tests
+## Running the web-based tool

-Explain how to run the automated tests for this system
+In this section, the introduction about the basic functions of web-based tool is introduced.

 ### Break down into end to end tests